 2) You can contract out the movement of waste totes and bins to qualified individuals using the proper equipment;

-3) You can purchase the proper equipment for your on-site custodian to do the job properly and safely.
+3) You can purchase the proper equipment for your on-site custodian to do the job properly and safely, such as an electric dumpster mover tug with a tote carrier.

 Let’s discuss each option: